How to view and configure alerts for Azure ExpressRoute circuit maintenance

 ExpressRoute uses Azure Service Health to notify you of planned and upcoming ExpressRoute circuit maintenance.
 With Service Health, you can view planned and past maintenance in the Azure portal along with configuring alerts and notifications that best suits your needs.
 To learn more about Azure Service Health refer to What is Azure Service Health?

 - During a maintenance activity or in case of unplanned events impacting one of the connection, Microsoft will prefer to use AS path prepending to drain traffic over to the healthy connection.
-You will need to ensure the traffic is able to route over the healthy path when path prepend is configured from Microsoft and required route advertisements are configured appropriately to avoid any service disruption.
+You will need to ensure the traffic is able to route over the healthy path when path prepend is configure from Microsoft and required route advertisements are configured appropriately to avoid any service disruption.

 - Terminating ExpressRoute BGP connections on stateful devices can cause issues with failover during planned or unplanned maintenances by Microsoft or your ExpressRoute Provider.
 You should test your set up to ensure your traffic will failover properly, and when possible, terminate BGP sessions on stateless devices.